 We know what you’re thinking.
 Regular STD testing sounds great, but how much will that cost you every year?
 The short answer is: it depends.
 But remember, we’re talking about your wellbeing, so no matter what the cost, staying up-to-date with your sexual health is extremely important.
 Statcare takes most major insurance and you can click here to make sure your insurance will be accepted at one of our locations before you make your appointment.

 The plan you’ve chosen for your insurance will determine the copay you are responsible for on the day of your STD testing.
 Most insurance plans cover STI screening tests.
-If you are paying for the STD tests yourself, it is good to remember that prices for STD tests vary significantly depending on what is being tested.
+If you are paying for the STD tests yourself, remember that prices for STD tests vary significantly depending on the test.
 Blood tests tend to be expensive, especially if you need more than one or two a year.
 Statcare only sends your tests to the laboratory that your health plan is in-network with.
 This avoids unnecessary bills and confusion.
-Always check with your insurance company what lab is in-network before you come to other practices for your test so there are no surprises.
+Check with your insurance company what lab is in-network before you come to urgent care.

 If you determine that regular STD testing is out of your price range, there are a few options available to you.
 You can go to the public health clinics run by the Department of Health as in NY City.
 You can do a sliding scale payment plan with the laboratory.
 Obviously, preventive care is the most cost-effective option.
-Using condoms every time you have sex may help protect you from being infected with an STD.
-Talking to your partners before you have sex about their health history will also ensure that you know exactly what your risk is.
+Using condoms every time you have sex may help protect you from getting an STD.
+Talking to your partners before you have sex about their health history will help you understand your risk.

 How frequently you schedule an appointment for STD testing is up to you.
 Just don’t skip them altogether.
 After your first STD test, future testing gets easier.
-You start to feel comfortable around your doctor, you get familiar with the waiting time between testing and results so you don’t feel as stressed.
+You start to feel comfortable around your doctor.
+You’ll get familiar with the waiting time between testing and results.
+This equals less stress.
 And the part that matters most: you’ll be an active participant in your sexual health.
 If you’re thinking about scheduling your first STD testing appointment, stop thinking and just do it!
 You will be glad you did.